jejjohnson/jbayesevt/notes/conceptual/evp.md

 ### 3 - Get Samples for Data

+Now, we need to acquire samples.
+This is done by separating the extreme observations for the standard observations.
+For example, if we have a spatiotemporal field of precipitation, we could have different weather regimes.
+Simply precipitation makes up the bulk of observations, storms could make up the rare events, and hurricanes can make up the extreme events.

-Now, we need to acquire samples, preferably IID, but sometimes this is impossible.
+We preferably IID, but sometimes this is impossible.
 From the traditional EVT system, we can use block maximum method over space and time.
 We could also the use Peak Over Threshold (POT) method.